Hero background

 12:00Lunch and free time to relax or socialise

-17:30Extra or group activities, relaxing by the pool
+17:30Extra or group activities, time by the pool

-20:30Community dinner, movie night or chats under the stars
+20:30Group dinner, film night or chats under the stars

 Weekend